spikest3r/Hotpad/README.md

 In future I plan to add more features like:

-- In auto input ability to use F1-F12, Tab, Delete and Insert aside from just letter/number.

 - File dialog to make selecting file/executable easier.

-- Add 0 button as possible hotkey.

 - Add layers so you can have different hotkeys for different situations.
 (Planned to switch layers with Numpad Dot key).